achyutganti/achyutganti.github.io/_posts/2020-8-19-Citadel-Internship.md

 ---
 layout: post
-title: Summer 2020 @ Citadel
+title: Basic Linux Commands Every User Should Know
-permalink: /summer_2020_citadel/
+permalink: /basic_linux_commands/
 ---

 ### Below are a list of all commands that I've used at some point in time.